A criterion for an effective discretization of a continuous Schr\"odinger spectrum using a pseudostate basis: Conclusions

 \section{Conclusions}

 In this paper, we have presented an analysis of the zero-overlap condition, i.e., the previously observed phenomenon that a set of pseudostates obtained from diagonalizing a Hamiltonian $\hat H$ with a (partially) continuous spectrum in an $L^2$ basis set may have exact zeros in the eigenrepresentation of $\hat H$ at all pseudo-continuum matrix eigenvalues except the one a given pseudostate is associated with as eigenvector.
-Our analysis shows that this occurs if the image space of the operator $\hat Q \hat H \hat P$, where $\hat P$ is the projection operator onto the subspace spanned by the $L^2$ basis and $\hat Q = \hat 1 - \hat P$ its complement, is one dimensional.
+Our analysis shows that this occurs if the image space of the operator $\hat Q \hat H \hat P$, where $\hat P$ is the projection operator onto the subspace spanned by the $L^2$ basis and $\hat Q = \hat 1 - \hat P$ its complement, is one-dimensional.
 If this is the case, complete information on the pseudo-continuum matrix eigenvalues is encoded in one function, called the residual function in this work, and can be extracted by determining its zeros in the eigenrepresentation of $\hat H$.
 While this might not offer a practical advantage compared to computing the eigenvalues via matrix diagonalization it is an interesting (and unexpected) result.

-For the free-particle problem (in 1D), a basis of harmonic oscillator eigenstates and for the Coulomb problem (in 3D), a Laguerre basis set are shown to satisfy the (sufficient) condition of a one-dimensional $\hat Q \hat H \hat P$ image space, thus explaining the ovservation made for the Laguerre basis in Ref.~\cite{mcgovern09} and proved in Ref.~\cite{ccc1} using rather specific properties of the basis functions.
+For the free-particle problem (in 1D), a basis of harmonic oscillator eigenstates and a minimal set of momentum-space wave functions, and for the Coulomb problem (in 3D), a Laguerre basis set are shown to satisfy the (sufficient) condition of a one-dimensional $\hat Q \hat H \hat P$ image space.
+This provides a more general context of the ovservation made for the Laguerre basis in Ref.~\cite{mcgovern09} and proved in Ref.~\cite{ccc1} using rather specific properties of the basis functions.
 The present proof for the Laguerre basis appears technical as well, but can be understood in more qualitative terms by recognizing that the application of the Coulomb Hamiltonian on a basis function of the form $(c_1 r^{l+1} + c_2 r^{l+2} + \dots + c_k r^{l+k}) \exp[-\lambda_l r/2]$ generates the function $(d_0 r^l + d_1 r^{l+1} + d_2 r^{l+2} + \dots + d_k r^{l+k}) \exp[-\lambda_l r/2]$.
 The first term of this function is the only one that is structurally different from the components of the basis function, indicating that the image space of $\hat Q \hat H \hat P$ is one-dimensional.

 We demonstrated in Ref.~\cite{jj26} that the occurrence of the zero-overlap condition eliminates spurious asymptotic channel couplings in time-dependent calculations in which a pseudostate-expanded state vector is projected onto true eigenstates of the asymptotic Hamiltonian to extract the transition probabilities of interest, i.e., it guarantees the asymptotic stability of these results.
 This makes it a desirable property of a basis set used in a coupled-channel calculation of ionization transitions in particular.